markus7017/myfiles/shelly/README-fixmeters.md

 | VIBRATION  | A vibration/tamper was detected (DW2 only)                                                       |

 Refer to section [Full Example](#full-example) for examples how to catch alarm triggers in openHAB rules.

-## Breaking Changes

-### Power/Energy meter channel updates (openHAB 5.2)

-Several power meter channels were renamed, corrected, or added in openHAB 5.2.
-Old channel IDs stay active as deprecated aliases for a transition period, so existing items and rules keep working.
-Deprecated channels are marked `[deprecated] Use <new channel> instead.` in their channel description.

-See [doc/PowerMeter.md](doc/PowerMeter.md) for the full list of renamed, deprecated, and new channels, the migration table, and the unit conversion details.

 ## Channels